logicplace/Web-Dump/README.txt

 v5 Added ability to print scanned URLs with -P
  * Suppress adding extensions based on mime-type with -m
- * Fixed bug when looking up mime type renaming. v4 Rewrote from scratch
+ * Fixed bug when looking up mime type renaming.
+ * When printing URLs, all other info prints to stderr so you can pipe the URLs.
+ * Added @ form to filenames.
+ * Fixed bug in ordinal numbering.
+ * Fixed bug in passing standard input. v4 Rewrote from scratch
  * Now allows \ and * as the 0th and 1st digits with another \ prefix, ie. [\\*]
  * Added #i and #0 in filename as being the index of the link found on the page